 6. Business as a Game – For People Who Aren't Familiar with Business

 Business is not just products, services, or markets.
-It is social, competitive activity intertwined with human interactions, decisions, and goals.
-In today's rapidly changing world, this activity requires a more human-centered perspective, fewer rigid rules, and a better understanding of dynamics.
+It is social, competitive activity where people create value together.
+In today's fast-changing environment, we need a human-centered perspective, fewer rigid rules, and more understanding of dynamics.

 What Business Really Is

-It resembles a game: there are goals, roles, rules, and strategies.
+Functions like a game: goals, roles, rules, and strategies.

 Examples from Creative Industries